Cheapest Places to Buy :

 Closing we would say that the SR6013 is a marginal upgrade of last year’s SR6012.
-It has a few added features like DTS Virtual:X, Airplay2, Alexa support and Domotz Pro/ Ihiji remote platforms compatibility but that’s all.
-Everything else seems to be the same so unless some of these features are very important to you then there is not much point to upgrade.
+It had a few added features like DTS Virtual:X, Airplay2, Alexa support and Domotz Pro/ Ihiji remote platforms compatibility but with a firmware update Marantz has added most of these to the SR6012 also making their difference even more marginal.
+Everything else seems to be the same so it all depends on the price difference and which you can get for cheaper.
 But if you are looking for a new receiver and you want to balance cost with performance and features then the Marantz SR6013 is an amazing choice.
 Price could be better but you will find us almost always complaining about the price.
 For one more year Marantz has created an amazing home entertainment audio device.

 - 9.2 channel AV receiver with 110 W per channel (8 Ohm, 20 Hz – 20 kHz, 0.08% 2ch Drive)